-2006: QT Interval Measurement" in which the measuring of the QT interval in a representative beat per file was evaluated over the PTBDB files [4], [11], [18].
+Among the VCG systems considered, lead set F achieved the best global performance.
+This is in accordance with the results of the "PhysioNet/computers in cardiology challenge 2006: QT interval measurement," in which the QT interval in a representative beat per file was evaluated over the PTBDB files [4], [11], [18].

-With respect to ML delineation using 2 leads only (QTDB files), global results are similar to the worse SL result for QRS boundaries, outperforming the best SL result for T wave boundaries.
-Using a 2 dimensional approach over 2 orthogonal leads seems insufficient for QRS boundaries.
-Eventhough, the ML delineation of the T wave in files with 2 orthogonal (or orthogonalized) leads is more stable than using any of the two leads by themselves.
-Further studies should be carried out to fully evaluate the performance using only 2 leads.
+With respect to ML delineation using only two leads (QTDB files), global results are similar to the worse SL result for QRS boundaries, thus outperforming the best SL result for T-wave boundaries.
+Using a 2-D approach over two orthogonal leads seems insufficient for QRS boundaries.
+The ML delineation of the T wave in files with two orthogonal (or orthogonalized) leads is more stable than using any of the two leads by themselves.
+Further studies should be carried out to fully evaluate the performance using only two leads.

-The methods were validated over the available multilead databases with reference annotations, among which only the CSEDB can be considered to have truly multilead based annotations, with the referee considering all leads during the annotation process.
+The methods were validated over the available ML databases with reference annotations, among which only the CSEDB can be considered to have truly ML-based annotations, with the referee considering all leads during the annotation process.
 In addition to the fact that CSEDB includes just a very limited number of beats, the referees typically tend to base the mark in a dominant clear lead, instead of using combination of them.
-To have a fairer evaluation of the proposed methods, truly multilead manual annotations should be obtained, for instance by presenting the VCG loop to the referee.
-Those kind of annotations, which are not available today, will better matched to the physiological boundary and would allow a better quantification of the true improvement achieved by the proposed multilead methods.
+To have a fairer evaluation of the proposed methods, truly ML manual annotations should be obtained, for instance, by presenting the VCG loop to the referee.
+These kinds of annotations, which are not available today, will be better matched to the physiological boundary and would allow a better quantification of the true improvement achieved by the proposed ML methods.